yusdacra/website/pages/projects.md

   - Rust library that implements the Harmony protocol, and builds a client API on top of it.

 - [scherzo](https://github.com/harmony-development/scherzo)
-  - Harmony server implementation written in Rust, using sled as database.
+  - Harmony server implementation written in Rust, using sled as database and warp as HTTP server.

 - [Crust](https://github.com/harmony-development/crust)
   - Harmony client written in Rust, using iced as GUI framework.